Growing Altitude: 1,200 – 1,500 meters above sea level

 Starbucks has featured a number of El Salvador coffees through the Starbucks Reserve program.

-El Salvador Coffee and Espresso Brewing Tips
+El Salvador Coffee Brewing Tips

 For step-by-step instructions on making great espresso drinks see Pulling A Perfect Espresso Shot as well as How to make Lattes and Cappuccinos.
 The coffee cherry that surrounds the coffee bean can be made into a cascara latte.